Entry-Level Truck Driver Questions and Answers

 A: Some companies allow their employees to take the truck home.
 If you are located close to the company’s terminal and have no parking available by your house, you’ll most likely have the option to park the truck at work.

 TIP: Whether or not you park your truck at the terminal, always keep your truck as clean as possible, even if you share it with someone else.
-Treat it as your office—or better yet, your home.
+Treat it as your office.

 Q: What about personal hygiene for truck drivers?

 A: Most truck stops provide free showers when you buy fuel, and you should take advantage of that perk.
 Otherwise, most truck stops charge an average of $15 to use a shower.
 Showers are cleaned between uses, and the rooms are rather accommodating.
-Once you’ve reserved a shower (sometimes there’ll be a line to grab one), you’ll be assigned a number; when it’s your turn, your number will be announced.
+Once you’ve reserved a shower (sometimes there’ll be a wait for one), you’ll be assigned a number.
+When it’s your turn, your number will be announced.
 Meanwhile, you can grab a bite, stock up on beverages, or even wash your laundry.

-TIP: It’s always a good idea to have a traveling kit with all of your toiletries and wet wipes, in case you want to take a waterless "shower" in your cabin.
+TIP: It’s always a good idea to have a traveling kit with all of your toiletries and wet wipes.

 Q: What are good food and snack choices for a truck driver?